Nukesor/pueue/CONTRIBUTION_GUIDE.md

 The `daemon.socket` module contains the logic for accepting client connections and receiving payloads.

-The payload is then deserialized to `Message` and handled by the matching function.
+The payload is then deserialized to `Message` and handled a the matching function.
-All functions used for handling these messages can be found in `daemon.instructions`.
+All functions used for handling these messages can be found in `daemon.instructions`. \

-Many messages can be instantly handled by simply modifying or reading the state.

-However, sometimes one needs to notify the TaskHandler if one wants do something that involves actual system processes.
+Many messages can be instantly handled by simply modifying or reading the state. \ However, sometimes the TaskHandler has to be notified, if something involves actual system processes (start/pause/kill tasks).

-A few examples for such actions are:

-- Instant starting of tasks
-- Pausing/resuming
-- Resetting the daemon

 ### The TaskHandler